Different Ways to Consume Cannabis

 “Flower” is the name given to raw cultivated marijuana.
 Now that cannabis has become legalized there has been a distinct effort to give the plant an upscale rebranding — you won’t find many stores officially referring to cannabis by old slang terms, like “bud” or “nug,” or at least not in their advertising.

 You can buy flower and roll it in a joint, put it in a bong or pipe, or vape it.

-This is one of the healthiest ways to consume cannabis, because it doesn’t require any combustion that exposes the user to carcinogens.
-You can get what’s called a “vape pen,” a narrow cylinder in the shape of a pen which often comes pre-loaded with THC or CBD oil.
+This is one of the healthiest ways to consume cannabis because it doesn’t require any combustion that exposes the user to carcinogens.
+You can get what’s called a “vape pen,” a narrow cylinder in the shape of a pen that often comes pre-loaded with THC or CBD oil.

-There are also vaporizers which let you consume flower.
-There are water vapours and pens.
-Finally, there are also e-cigarettes which are sometimes called “vapes” and contain flavoured nicotine, but shouldn’t be confused with vaping marijuana.
+There are also vaporizers that let you consume flowers.
+There are water vapors and pens.
+Finally, there are also e-cigarettes which are sometimes called “vapes” and contain flavored nicotine but shouldn’t be confused with vaping marijuana.
+(2)

 Oils provide another way to get high from cannabis that doesn’t require smoking.
 Often this is the recommended path for medicinal marijuana.
 All you need to do is put drops of the oil on your tongue, and soon you’ll feel the effects of the cannabis.

 CBD is a naturally occurring compound found in cannabis.
 There are different kinds of CBDs, like cannabis CBD vs hemp CBD for example.
-Even within each kind there are different varieties within—there’s a lot to learn, but CBD generally produces a considerably more mellow high than the ones you get from flower or edibles.
+Even within each kind, there are different varieties within—there’s a lot to learn, but CBD generally produces a considerably more mellow high than the ones you get from flowers or edibles.
 It’s almost non-intoxicating.

 When taking edibles, you must be very careful not to consume too much marijuana.
 Because you can’t actually see the amount of marijuana inside your edible, you have to check how much cannabis is in the product you’re about to eat.